o2r-project/api/docs/job.md

 ## New job

-Create and run a new execution job.
+Create and run a new execution job with an HTTP `POST` request using `multipart/form-data`.
 Requires a `compendium_id`.

 `curl -F compendium_id=$ID https://…/api/v1/job`